livfreund/To-Do-List/README.md

-# To-Do List Web App
+# To-Do List Web Application

 A simple and interactive to-do list built with HTML, CSS, and JavaScript.
 This project showcases dynamic DOM manipulation, event handling, and local data management.